 - Ugly Betty – How did I miss this when it aired??!!!

 Recently healing has been taking place in the form of forgiveness.
 I have had to forgive my body for the pain that it is in.
 Being angry over something that could not have been prevented is not how I want to spend my days and nights.

 Healing is not always a physical act. #physicalhealing is not always an option.
 But it is not a reason to stop living.Tweet

 I know and accept that I won’t be healed.
-Unfortunately, most of my friends and family that don’t live with me, are constantly offering advice on how to heal my body.
+Unfortunately, most of my friends and family who don’t live with me are constantly offering advice on healing my body.
 I am incurable.
-Making modifications is not a sign of giving up, it signals that I am doing everything I can to make my life the best I can.
+Making modifications is not a sign of giving up.
+It signals that I am doing everything I can to make my life the best I can.

 How do these prompts apply to your chronic life?